rhysdiab/generator-react-oneflare/README.md

 # generator-react-oneflare

-Creating a new react component has never been easier with ``` generator-react-oneflare``` :)
+Creating a new react components at oneflare has never been easier with ``` generator-react-oneflare``` :)

 ## Installation